Moonshine-in-Kansas/alpha-zero-general/connectfour/README.md

 An implementation of Connect Four using tensorflow.
 Neural network architecture for a 7x7 board was copy-pasted from the game of Othello, so possibly it can be simplified.

-To start training a model for TicTacToe:
+To start training a model for Connect Four:
 ```bash
 python main4.py
 ```